tiger%20and%20me%20for%20resume%201a

 Cover%20carb%20training%20catalogue

-The course focuses on reservoir quality and its subsurface prediction.
-To understand the unique nature of wireline indicators in various carbonates, the participant must first gain a rock-based understanding of depositional and diagenetic evolution, within a tectonic and climatic framework.
+The course centres on assessing reservoir quality and predicting it within subsurface environments.
+To grasp the distinctive characteristics of wireline indicators in different carbonate rocks, participants must first develop a solid understanding of the rock's depositional and diagenetic evolution, all within the context of tectonic and climatic influences.

 Some of the fine folks I’ve met along the way